lostb1t/replex/README.md

 ### Usage example

-_Make sure that the collections you want the recommended rows to be merged have the same name in your different libraries as the merge happens by name.
+_Make sure that the collections you want to merge have the same name in your different libraries as the merge happens by name.
 Example: an collection named "Trending" in a Movie library will be merged with an collection named "Trending" from a shows library on home._

 Run the docker image with REPLEX_HOST set to your plex instance.